midas-research/multimodal-bias-naacl/README.md

 #### Gender data

   The speakers are mapped from all the earnings calls to their self declared genders.
 The sample can be seen  at ./data/genders.pkl.
 For this we perform web scrapping from [Reuters](https://www.thomsonreuters.com/en/profiles.html) (pronouns), [Crunchbase](https://www.crunchbase.com/discover/people) where the genders are self-declared and the available genders from the Wikidata API.
-The entire csv with gender data is available at ./data/genders.csv
+The entire gender data is available at ./data/genders.csv

 #### Dataset splits